sudheerj/angular-interview-questions/README.md

      bazel test [targets] // Run the tests with *_test targets found in the pattern. bazel run [target]: Compile the program represented by target and then run it.
      ```
+136. ### What is platform in Angular?
+     A platform is the context in which an Angular application runs.
+The most common platform for Angular applications is a web browser, but it can also be an operating system for a mobile device, or a web server.
+The runtime-platform is provided by the @angular/platform-* packages and these packages allow applications that make use of `@angular/core` and `@angular/common` to execute in different environments.
+     i.e, Angular can be used as platform-independent framework in different environments, For example,
+     1. While running in the browser, it uses `platform-browser` package.
+     2. When SSR(server-side rendering ) is used, it uses `platform-server` package for providing web server implementation.